 In and Out of Abstraction There is something very solitary about Isle D’Hollander’s art.
 She paints modest and subtle paintings that float in and out of abstraction.
 In this review of her exhibition at Victoria Miro in Mayfair, I want to discuss her work as she immerses herself in the now, and interpret the open questions she asks through painting.
 D’Hollander’s paintings are like a form of mediation with the Belgian landscape; as she tries to capture aspects of the illusion we see.
 The uncomplicated studies are painted from memory after long walks and cycle rides.
 They have a tranquillity resembling the gently, rolling, green landscape.
 They are instruction us to be… Read More »Isle D’Hollander – in and out of abstraction

-Kerry James Marshall, the American artist, is increasingly being recognised as a significant painter and modern master.
+Kerry James Marshall: History of painting Kerry James Marshall, the American artist, is increasingly being recognised as a significant painter and modern master.
+He studied a wide range of art from the great masters from European history to abstract expressionism and pop art and all the essential work in-between.
+As a result of Marshall devouring and truly penetrating what had gone on before, he has developed a broad theoretical understanding and technical skills.
 His work confronts questions about what is represented in art and more importantly what has been left out.
-In this review of Kerry James Marshall: History of Painting at David Zwirner’s gallery in London, I want to look at the way Marshall uses in-depth knowledge and understanding of art history to inform his work and inspire a new generation of artists.
-Kerry James Marshall was born in Birmingham, Alabama and grew up in Los Angles.
-He currently lives in Chicago.
-At the beginning of Marshall’s journey to becoming a successful artist, he started, like most students… Read More »Kerry James Marshall: History of painting
+In this review of Kerry James Marshall: History of Painting at David Zwirner’s gallery in London, I want to look at… Read More »Kerry James Marshall: History of painting

 A review of Sean Scully’s paintings – ‘Uninsideout’ exhibition, BlainSouthern London until 17th November In a career spanning 6 decades, Sean Scully in 2018 has 10 solo shows around the world, including an exhibition of sculpture at the Yorkshire Sculpture Park until 6 January 2019.
 During this review of Sean Scully’s paintings at ‘Uninsideout’ exhibition at BlainSouthern in London, I want to discuss Scully’s approach to the use form and colour and the intensity in his work.
 The Irish born abstract painter Sean Scully grow up in London.
 He later moved to New York where he established a studio.
 Sean’s work explores a grid structure as a way to interpret the… Read More »A review of Sean Scully’s paintings

-Tomma Abts (1967) is a German-born painter who lives in London.
-In 2006 Tomma won the Turner Prize and has since gone on to exhibit in many institutions around the world.
-In this Tomma Abts Serpentine exhibition review, I want to discuss her interesting static compositions and consider what I think the artist wants to say through the work.
-Tomma Abts’s quiet and unique work could never be described as pretty.
+Tomma Abts Serpentine exhibition review Tomma Abts’s quiet and unique work could never be described as pretty.
 Her strange visual illusions at first glance look like 1950s wallpaper.
 Each painting contains zigzags, puzzles and twists on her trademark sized 48 x 38cm canvases.
-Tomma worked mainly on canvases of this size for the last 20 years, only recently introducing,… Read More »Tomma Abts Serpentine exhibition review
+Tomma worked mainly on canvases of this size for the last 20 years, only recently introducing, different sized and shaped canvas.
+Abts (1967) is a German-born painter who lives in London.
+In 2006 Tomma won the Turner Prize and has since gone on to exhibit in many institutions around the world.
+In this Tomma Abts Serpentine exhibition review, I want to discuss her interesting static compositions and consider what… Read More »Tomma Abts review

 A review of ‘All too human, Bacon, Freud and a century of painting life’ at Tate Britain ‘All too human, Bacon, Freud and a century of painting life’ at Tate Britain, begins by following British painting after the Second World War.
 At this time in our history rumours about what had happened during the Holocaust were trickling into the media.
 During this period many books and essays were written as people tried to come to terms with what had taken place.
 This experience encouraged intellectuals to look inwards and ask hard questions about the purpose of human existence.
 It was complexing to hear about the atrocities and then to consider how… Read More »Review of ‘All too human’